abhai-panichiyil-17/k8s-security-lab/README.md

 ### Project Overview
 This lab demonstrates Zero Trust microsegmentation in a Kubernetes cluster using Calico as the Container Network Interface (CNI).
 A three-tier application (Nginx → Flask → Postgres) is deployed across three isolated namespaces, with Calico NetworkPolicies enforcing strict traffic control between tiers.

-The goal is to prove that even inside a Kubernetes cluster, lateral movement is prevented — a compromised frontend pod cannot directly reach the database, and no pod can communicate with anything it hasn't been explicitly permitted to reach.
+The goal is to prove that even inside a Kubernetes cluster, lateral movement is prevented.
+Thus a compromised frontend pod cannot directly reach the database, and no pod can communicate with anything it hasn't been explicitly permitted to reach.

 This directly implements the findings from my MSc practicum paper on Zero Trust Architecture in hybrid cloud environments.

 ### Zero Trust Principles Applied
-Zero Trust is a security model that assumes no user, device, or network segment is inherently trustworthy — even those already inside the perimeter.
+Zero Trust is a security model that assumes no user, device, or network segment is inherently trustworthy, even those already inside the perimeter.

 | Principle | How It Is Implemented in This Lab |
 |-----------|-----------------------------------|